 You are expected to maintain a GPA of 3.00 or better in courses included in your degree program.
 You may take Stat 8802 and at most 4 elective credits as S-N (pass-fail).
 S-N credits are not used in calculating your GPA.

 There is no second language requirement.
 International students should consult the international students section for information on English language proficiency.

-The preliminary written examinations for the PhD degree are based on the material covered in the "applications" sequence, Stat 8051-2-3-4, and the "theory" sequence, Stat 8101-2 and Stat 8111-2, in seperate exams The exams are normally given prior to the fall semester.
-If you fail teither examination, you will normally be allowed to retake it only once.
+Two written examinations for the PhD exam are required, an “applied” exam covering the material in Stat 8051-2-3-4, and a “theory” exam covering Stat 8111-2.
+The exams are offered before the beginning of fall semester, and will usually be taken in the fall after the relevant courses are completed.
+If you fail either examination, you will normally be allowed to retake it only once.

-This exam covers both major and minor fields and is given by a committee that includes at least 3 members from the major field and at least 1 member from the minor or supporting program field.
+The examining committee for this exam includes at least 3 members from the major field and at least 1 member from the minor or supporting program field.
 The graduate school requires the exam to be taken at least 1 full semester before the degree is conferred.
 However, the School of Statistics requires this exam to be completed no later than the end of 4th year or at least 1 full semester before the degree is conferred, whichever comes first.

 The culmination of the PhD program of study is a doctoral dissertation, prepared with the guidance of a thesis adviser.
 The dissertation must demonstrate originality and ability for independent investigation, and the results of the research must constitute a noteworthy contribution to knowledge in the field.
 The dissertation must exhibit mastery of the literature on the subject and familiarity with the sources, and must be well written.

 A PhD candidate files a dissertation proposal form with the Graduate School shortly after passing the preliminary oral examination.